New: our first western shirt and 4 look ideas

 Definitely one of my favorite outfits from this launch.
 I find that the seersucker double-breasted blazer mixes unexpectedly but very successfully with the western shirt, with a nice contrast in style.

-The white pants add even more panache to the ensemble, and the canvas sneakers keep the outfit overall casual.
+The white pants add even more panache to the ensemble, and the canvas sneakers keep the overall look casual.

 Man in blue blazer, indigo shirt and white pants.